commonmark/commonmark-java/README.md

 Design goals:

-* Small with minimal dependencies (the core has no external dependencies)
+* Small with minimal dependencies
 * Extensible (see below)

+Requirements:

+* Java 7 or above
+* The core has no dependencies; for extensions, see below

-Requires Java 7 or above.
-Dependency information for core library:
+Coordinates for core library:

 ```xml
 <dependency>